adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 What really defines an SPA as such, is the fact that client-side JS handles the routing *instead* of the browser.
 That is, the application hijacks the behaviour that browsers inherently provide natively for *free*.

-Put like that, it's hardly surprising that they cause so many problems:
+Put like that, it's hardly surprising that SPAs cause so many problems:

 ## 1. History and fast back